Recruitment 3.0: How Did We End up Here?

 Like other markets for the exchange of goods and services, the labour market is based on the principle of supply and demand.
 From the early 20th century until the 1950s, the relationship between labour supply and demand was direct, between employees and employers.
 It was at the beginning of the 1960s when an intermediary appeared: the headhunter.

 However, it was only really in the 1980s when the profession of recruiter took on a real importance.
 Workforce management was being put in place and application databases were created.
-In addition, communication agencies focused on human resources to guide companies in defining their employer brand and choosing the right media to find the right talent.

 The 1990s also brought their share of change, notably with the birth of e-recruitment (which has had a major impact on sourcing methods) and the dissemination of online job offers.
 In the same vein, the rise of social and professional networks since 2006 has completely disrupted recruitment methods.